Explain why mastering the use of dynamic memory allocation in programming is necessary to avoid memory leaks.

 In detail, for those interested!

-Problem of dynamic memory allocation
+Importance of controlled dynamic allocation in programming

-Consequences of memory leaks
+Impact of memory leaks on performance and stability

-Strategies to avoid memory leaks
+Best practices to effectively prevent memory leaks

 Did you know?